OleksandrKukotin/java-recursion-practice/README.md

 ## What’s inside
 - Practice problems implemented in `src/RecursionSolver.java`
-- A small demo runner in `src/MainApplication.java`
+- A small demo runner in `src/MainApplication.java` (now only demonstrates Red-Black Tree)
 - A minimal Red-Black Tree node implementation in `src/redBlackTreeOperations/`
 - JUnit 5 tests for tree behavior in `test/RBNodeTest.java`